 Direct mail is a form of direct marketing where promotional materials are sent to prospective customers in the mail.

-What can direct mail marketing offer that online marketing can't?
+So, what can direct mail marketing offer that online marketing can't?

-Direct mail is more memorable
+Direct mail marketing feels more memorable

 Want to stand out from the crowd and make sure you pull off a marketing campaign that drives a high ROI?
 Here are three tips.